SyncfusionExamples/How-to-keep-highlighting-the-selected-node-when-winforms-treeview-loses-focus/README.md

 ' To ensure that the selected node is highlighted always Me.treeViewAdv1.HideSelection = False

-' The appearence of selection rectangle can be changed by following property ' To identify selected node is highlighted or not when TreeViewAdv loses focus
+' The appearance of selection rectangle can be changed by following property ' To identify selected node is highlighted or not when TreeViewAdv loses focus
 ' Set custom colors to the selection rectangle Me.treeViewAdv1.InactiveSelectedNodeBackground = New BrushInfo(Color.Green)